HarrySolsem/MyCVRepository/resume.md

 _Sharecat is a software house creating software solutions for sharing technical reusable data in projects for the supplier industry in the oil business._
 Project management of delivery project for adaption and implementation of our catalogue service to customer.
-This project had a scope of 8 MNOK, with an organisation up to 15 people.
+This project had a scope of eight MNOK, with an organisation up to fifteen people.
 The project was executed by using a mix of Prince2 and agile methodology.
 In another role I was responsible for implementing, usage and training of agile methodology in the whole organisation.
-I held the role of Scrum master for 3 multilocation and multi- cultural teams.
+I held the role of Scrum master for three multilocation and multi- cultural teams.

 ### Service Delivery Manager, Project manager, Ventelo AS, Kristiansand 2010.3 - 2012.06